jeliasson/redwoodjs-on-kubernetes/README.md

 Now for the fun part (at least for some): Kubernetes.

 I suggest using [Kustomize](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/) to build and generate your Kubernetes manifest file.
 However, in the spirit of keeping this post simpler I will just document some of the generated Kubernetes objects.
-That being said, feel free to DM me for the relevant Kustomize files I use.
-Furthermore, I have removed the resource limiting for brevity and is using [Kubernetes Nginx Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) for the Ingress.
+Feel free to DM me for the relevant Kustomize files I use.
+Furthermore, I have removed the [Resource Limiting](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) for brevity and is using [Kubernetes Nginx Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) for the Ingress.

 ### Secrets